InterRVOS: Interaction-aware Referring Video Object Segmentation: Introduction

 \section{Introduction}

-Referring video object segmentation (RVOS) aims to segment the object in a video that corresponds to a given natural language expression.
-Existing RVOS benchmarks~\citep{seo2020urvos, gavrilyuk2018actor, yan2024visa, khoreva2019video, ding2023mevis} and methods~\citep{zhou2024dshmp, wang2023soc, yuan2025sa2va, oh2020refer, ding2023mevis, liu2024videoglamp, wang2024villa} have primarily focused on aligning a single expression with a single target object, predicting its segmentation mask across video frames.
-While recent efforts~\citep{ding2023mevis, yan2024visa} have begun addressing more complex referring scenarios—such as motion-centric or multi-instance expressions—they still largely assume that each expression refers to objects exhibiting similar behavior, without explicitly identifying the roles of involved entities or modeling their interactions.
+Referring Video Object Segmentation (RVOS) aims to segment the object in a video that corresponds to a given referring expression.
+While earlier works~\cite{seo2020urvos, gavrilyuk2018actor, khoreva2019video, vision-language-transformer, wu2022language, liang2021rethinking, wu2022multi} primarily focused on aligning visual content with language to localize the referred object, recent advancements~\cite{ding2023mevis} have extended the scope of referring expressions to solve more challenging cases, such as motion-only cues or multi-instance references.
+These trends highlight a growing interest in capturing fine-grained temporal motions and enhancing video-language alignment.

-In contrast, real-world video understanding often requires detailed understanding about inter-object dynamics, where an object’s identity and relevance are shaped not only by its appearance or movement, but also by \textit{how it interacts with others}.
-Despite the critical role of such interactions between objects, they remain largely underexplored in current RVOS datasets and architectures.

-Consider the interaction of "A child helping another child with a backpack", as illustrated in Figure~\ref{fig:teaser}.
-This interaction can be expressed through three complementary expressions, each highlighting a different role: "Child helping another child with a backpack" (actor-focused; typically covered in conventional RVOS), "Child with backpack being helped by girl" (target-focused), and "Schoolbag worn by a boy adjusted by girl" (target-focused).
-These expressions offer distinct yet semantically aligned perspectives on the same interaction, each highlighting a different participating entity.
-A model must not only understand these distinct roles but also accurately segment all entities mentioned across the expressions.

-Building on this, we formulate \textbf{interaction-aware referring video object segmentation (\ours)} as a task that segments entities involved in a single interaction, each described from distinct semantic roles.
-Specifically, we construct paired expressions that describe the same interaction from different perspectives—such as the actor object and the target objects participating in the single interaction.
-The model is expected to generate accurate segmentation masks for all entities mentioned across these expressions, enabling a comprehensive understanding of the interaction.
-We define an interaction-aware expression as one that (1) describes an observable interaction in the video, and (2) explicitly identifies the actor and the target involved.

-To support this task, we introduce \textbf{\ours-8K}, a large-scale and automatically annotated dataset specifically designed for interaction-aware referring video object segmentation.
-Our dataset facilitates the learning of temporal dynamics and inter-object distinctions by including a rich set of interaction expressions.
-In addition to covering diverse interaction types, \ours-8K also incorporates challenging cases such as multi-instance expressions and motion-only descriptions.
-This diversity enables models trained on \ours-8K to generalize better to complex, real-world video understanding scenarios.
-Compared to prior datasets~\citep{seo2020urvos, ding2023mevis, yuan2025sa2va, gavrilyuk2018actor, yan2024visa, khoreva2019video}, which are often small in scale or centered on single-object descriptions, \ours-8K serves as a more comprehensive dataset for modeling interaction reasoning in video, as compared in Table~\ref{tab:dataset_comparison}.